UX and UI Testing: Get and Retain Users With A-Level UX

 Challenges of UI/UX Testing

 As much as testing a website or app for usability is one of the crucial activities that define the audience reception and the subsequent success of a software product, this process is not without its challenges.
-While trying to eliminate UI and usability challenges, the testing team can encounter certain complications, and here are the most common ones.
+While trying to get rid of UI and usability challenges, the testing team can encounter certain complications, and here are the most common ones.

 Selecting the Areas for Testing